Angelaangie-ai/Angelaangie-ai/README.md

 # Hi there!
 I'm Angela!

-👋 Hi, I’m Angela, a 20-yr old unshakable optimist, using the power of technology for social good.
+👋 Hi, I’m Angela, a 20-yr old unshakable optimist, Forbes 30 Under 30 list maker - using the power of technology for social good.

 # 🌱 I’m currently working on ...
+- Working as a research intern @Google and studying AI @Cornell Tech
 - Studying electrical engineering, computer science and economics at Lafayette College.
 - Creating and developing technical solutions to help people reduce their carbon footprint @EnRoute!
 Check out our website: https://www.enroute-app.com/ (we just got supported by National Geographic!)
 - Developing ML Models to help engineering students learn spatial visualization skills more efficiently, as a research assistant @Lafayette College!